(R) Julian Acciard for Governor

 Building a greater America requires implementing new strategies to protect our environment.

-As such, Julian believes in the gradual transition to renewable energy, and firmly advises that if this is a valid path forward, nuclear energy must be a part of the conservative conversation.
+As such, Julian believes in the natural gradual transition to renewable energy, and firmly advises that if this is a valid path forward, nuclear energy must be a part of the conservative conversation.

 As a nation, even after pulling out of the Paris Climate Accords(an unconstitutional treaty), we still hit our required markers while all other nations failed to do so.

 With the right experts and gradual, public acceptance, citizens will be better suited to welcome these new changes.
+I will not force nor engage and assist in the forced transition to green energy.

-Let be completely clear that I am Pro-Life and given the reservations of many conservatives in congress to actually vote or propose legislation on this issue, I am optimistic about the cultural impact the pro-life movement has had recently and I believe our best avenue to continue moving the ball forward is at the state level as many other states have done.
+Let be completely clear that I am Pro-Life and given the reservations of many conservatives to actually vote or propose legislation on this issue, I am optimistic about the cultural impact the pro-life movement has had recently and I believe our best avenue to continue moving the ball forward is at the state level as many other states have done.
 Over the years we've been attacked for forcing the birth of babies but ignoring the situation after birth, and to this degree it is true, I believe we rectify this situation by fixing the foster care system, adoption system, and creating economic and educational opportunities so these young women can keep their children.
 By taking an "All Angles" approach to the issue, I believe we can give young ladies so many options for success with their child that abortion isn't even a thought.